-Warranties are like statements according to which an insured promises to do or not to do some particular things.
+Warranties are like statements according to which insured promises to do or not to do some particular things.
 Remember, it is a statement of fact and not merely a condition.
-Moreover, warranties strongly insist upon and, therefore, the contract becomes null and void in case warranties are broken, irrespective of the fact that the warranty was important or not.
+Moreover, warranties strongly insist upon statements and facts that should hold true throughout the tenure of the policy.
+Therefore, the contract becomes null and void at the time of breaking the warranties.
+It no longer stands valid regardless of whether the warranty was important or not.

-- Express Warranties= These are expressly included in the policy document.
+- Express Warranties – These form a part of the policy document.

 Read More: What is not covered Under Marine Insurance?

 Now, let’s understand how the warranty works in marine insurance.

 In the case of marine insurance, implied warranties are more crucial.
 It includes seaworthiness.

 - Seaworthiness of ships- The ships used for transportation should be suitably constructed and equipped.
 They should be capable of withstanding ordinary stress on the voyage.
 The following points help us understand it better.

 To decide whether the ship is seaworthy or not is subjective and may vary with any particular vessel at different periods of time and destination, as a ship may be seaworthy for summer but may not be apt for winter.

 Apart from the physical condition of the ship, seaworthiness also includes adequacy of equipment, the expertise of crew members, and the condition of the consignment

 The ship must be cargo-worthiness and reasonably fit to carry the insured cargo.
 Note, the warranty of seaworthiness doesn’t apply to the cargo.
 There is no warranty that the cargo should be seaworthy.
 The cargo owner may not be well acquainted with the shipping business.